usolved/check_usolved_vsphere_alarms/README.md

     	object = to check a specific object name like a vm name

     		SUBSELECT:
-    		name of the vm, ds or esx host. wildcard is allowed like *vmname*
+    		name of the vm, ds or esx host.
+Wildcard is allowed like *vmname*

+        name = to filter for a specific alarm message

+            SUBSELECT:
+            name of the alarm message.
+Wildcard is allowed like *Virtual SAN*

     	status = just show either warnings or criticals